danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 Next to him sat Marva, Razorbeam's seasoned analyst, who had been persuaded to judge despite her initial reluctance.
 "This should be interesting," she muttered, glancing at the list of contestants.
 Her analytical gaze hid a growing curiosity about how each participant would tackle the challenge.

 The competitors took their positions.
-Miranda gestured towards the first contestant, a bundle of nerves named Tyler, Razorbeam's intern.
+Eleanor gestured towards the first contestant, a bundle of nerves named Tyler, Razorbeam's intern.
 Besides him stood DriftLoaf's Benji, confident and ready to showcase his AI prowess.

 "On your marks, get set... prompt!"
-Miranda declared, and the room held its collective breath.
+Eleanor declared, and the room held its collective breath.

 Tyler's fingers flew across the keyboard, crafting a prompt that aimed to solve one of Razorbeam's ongoing challenges: "Generate innovative strategies for improving customer engagement in the AI sector."
 As the timer ticked down, Tyler submitted his prompt, watching as the AI processed his request.